christiandeandemesa/50-Projects-in-50-Days/Random Choice Picker/README.md

 # Random Choice Picker

--   Displays a text area to create choices, then randomly choose one.
+-   Displays a text area to create choices, then randomly chooses one.
 Built using HTML5, CSS3, SASS, and JavaScript.
-Other features utilized include a custom CSS reset.
+Other features utilized include a custom CSS reset and Google fonts.

 ## How to run this project